Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Fake and genuine smiles distinction

 Results presented in Table \ref{tab:fake_smiles_tab} indicate that only smiles that our algorithm predicted to be genuine lead to higher outcomes.
 Specifically, we estimate that a genuine smile increases the cash collected per day by \$15, while a fake smile has no statistically significant impact.

-This analysis showcases an important limitation of the policy based on facial expressions.
+This analysis points to an important limitation of any policy based on facial expressions.
 If lenders perceive some of the smiles created in response to the new policy as not genuine, they might not increase funding rates.
 In the simulation exercise, we assumed that 75\% of the previously non-compliant borrowers become compliant under the new policy.
 The policy becomes less effective when the share of borrowers that create images with genuine smiles decreases.

-To mitigate the risk that a new policy is not effective, a platform might design a system that gives borrowers instant feedback on their images, helping them create profile photos that are impactful.
+To reduce the risk of an ineffective policy, the platform could give borrowers immediate feedback on their uploaded photos so they can adjust before submitting.
 An algorithm similar to the one developed in this section can be a part of such a policy.